AG7GN/networking/hamwan-arden-home-README.md

-		set firewall name AREDN_LAN_IN rule 10 state invalid disable set firewall name AREDN_LAN_IN rule 10 state new disable set firewall name AREDN_LAN_IN rule 10 state related enable set interfaces ethernet eth2 firewall in AREDN_LAN_IN
+		set firewall name AREDN_LAN_IN rule 10 state invalid disable set firewall name AREDN_LAN_IN rule 10 state new disable set firewall name AREDN_LAN_IN rule 10 state related enable set interfaces ethernet eth2 firewall in name AREDN_LAN_IN

 1. And the same for traffic destined for the router itself from the AREDN LAN: Restrict inbound traffic to only conversations that were initiated by the router.